 How many times have you heard a so-called “expert” tell you how to value a business based on a multiple or percentage of this or that?
 This so called business “valuation” is nothing more than a “rule of thumb” (a principle with broad application that is not intended to be accurate or reliable) probably obtained from hearsay or the internet and your strategic business planning deserves better.

-Valuing a business takes skill, experience, independence and of course, certification.
+If you are looking for business valuation in Colorado, do remember valuing a business takes skill, experience, independence and of course, certification.
 Does anyone really expect to value a complex business with math a 10-year old can do in their head?
+That is the exact reason why Colorado Businesses contact us for all their requirements for business valuation services in Colorado.

 Types of Business Appraisals